-Staffing for Event / Activity
+Staffing for Event or Activity

-The Regional Executive Committee will have input into the decision of whether BCNU Staff members (aside from the BCNU Campaign Bus Driver) shall attend the event or activity.
+The Regional Executive Committee will have input into the decision of whether BCNU Staff members (aside from the BCNU Campaign Vehicle Driver) will be requested to attend the event or activity.
 When making this decision, the following criteria will be considered:

-- 1. Is there a need for media support during the event / activity, or can this be done by Members with support from the Executive Office? - 2.
-Is this the first time for those Members to attend such an event / activity, thus requiring appropriate Staff members to attend in order to provide training to those Members (i.e.: train the trainers concept)? - 3.
-Is there a special circumstance that requires more than the BCNU Campaign Bus Driver to staff the event / activity? - 4.
-Is this an event / activity that will generate provincial interest (e.g.: BC Senior Summer Games), or is it a local community event / activity?
+- 1. Is there a need for media support during the event or activity, or can this be done by Members with support from the Executive Office? - 2.
+Is this the first time for those Members to attend such an event / activity, thus requiring appropriate Staff members to attend in order to provide training to those Members (i.e. train the trainers concept)? - 3.
+Is there a special circumstance that requires more than the BCNU Campaign Vehicle Driver to staff the event or activity? - 4.
+Is this an event or activity that will generate provincial interest (e.g. BC Senior Summer Games), or is it a local community event or activity?

-BCNU Bus Driver
+BCNU Vehicle Driver

-- 1. The BCNU Campaign Bus Driver is responsible for the driving and day-to-day functioning of the BCNU Campaign Bus, as well as organizing maintenance and storage for the BCNU Campaign Bus, and ensuring that all associated safety regulations are followed. - 2.
-Once the Vice President has approved an application, the BCNU Campaign Bus Driver will be informed by email.
-The applicant will be directed to the BCNU Campaign Bus Organizer's Checklist.
+Once the Vice President has approved an application, the BCNU Campaign Vehicle Driver will be informed by email.
+The applicant will be directed to the BCNU Campaign Vehicle Organizer's Checklist.